 - If you are unsure whether you have a package waiting for you, go the delivery service’s website (e.g., amazon.com, usps.com, or ups.com) and enter the tracking number there.

 - If you receive a spam text message, forward it to short code 7726, which sends the message to the GSMA’s Spam Reporting Service.
 This is a service run by the major U.S. wireless carriers to help identity trends in scam texts.

 If you suspect that you have become a victim, report it immediately.
-You can file a complaint at Fraud.org via our secure online complaint form.
-We’ll share your complaint with our network of law enforcement and consumer protection agency partners who can investigate and help put fraudsters behind bars.
+You can file a complaint at Fraud.org via their secure online complaint form.
+They will share your complaint with their network of law enforcement and consumer protection agency partners who can investigate and help put fraudsters behind bars.